Loading

 While most officers were allowed to peacefully leave their ships after the uprisings began, there were notable exceptions: on Minas Geraes, for instance, officers on board had time to draw their weapons and defend themselves.
 The ship's captain, João Batista das Neves [pt], was killed in the fighting along with several loyal and rebel crewmen.
 Other bloodshed was much more limited: on the cruiser Bahia, the only officer present was killed after he shot a rebel crewman, and one lieutenant on São Paulo killed himself.
 Civilian technicians (some of them British), machinists, and other personnel integral to the warships were kept aboard without violence.

 By the end of the evening, key warships that remained in government hands included Bahia's sister Rio Grande do Sul, the aging cruiser Almirante Barroso, and the new destroyers of the Pará class.
-Their potential power, however, was dwarfed by the dreadnoughts—each of which outgunned all of the warships alone—and was severely tempered by personnel issues.
-First, naval officers were suspicious of even the enlisted men who remained loyal to the government.
+Their potential power, however, was dwarfed by the dreadnoughts—each of which outgunned the combined firepower of all of the warships that remained—and was severely tempered by personnel issues.
+First, naval officers were suspicious of even those enlisted men who remained loyal to the government.
 Officers took over all of the positions that would be involved in direct combat, and the numbers of enlisted men were reduced wherever possible.
 Further complicating matters were missing weapon components, such as firing caps for the destroyers' torpedoes, without which they could not be fired.
 When caps were finally located and delivered, they did not fit the newer torpedoes carried by the destroyers.
 The correct caps were only fitted two days after the revolt began.

 Before midnight on 22 November, the rebels sent a telegraph to the president, reading "We do not want the return of the chibata [lash].
 This we ask the President of the republic and the Minister of the Navy.
 We want an immediate response.
 If we do not receive such a response, we will destroy the city and the ships that are not revolting."
 Fonseca, however, refused to allow any direct contact between himself and the mutineers.
 Instead, the rebel force moved to Ilha do Viana at 1 am on 23 November to coal and take on supplies to guard against the possibility of an extended siege.
 After the sun rose, the bodies of the dead sailors from Minas Geraes were sent on a launch to Ilha das Cobras, along with a letter from João Cândido Felisberto—who was in command of the rebel armada—and his fellow sailors to the Brazilian president Hermes da Fonseca, the nephew of the first president who had been in office for only one week.
 It included a demand for the end of the 'slavery' being practiced by the navy—most notably the continued use of the lash despite its ban in every other Western nation: